KATT/danson/README.md

 {
 	json: {
 		foo: "bar",
-		promise: {
+		promise: { // tells the deserializer that this is a promise
 			_: "$",
-			type: "Promise", // <-- holds the reference to the promise
+			type: "Promise",
-			value: 1,
+			value: 1, // <-- index of the promise
 		},
 	},
 }